Who Can Apply:

 3. You will need three letters of recommendation that will be submitted online.
 Recommendations need to be obtained from:

 – Two faculty members who are able to discuss your potential for a successful career in mathematics, natural sciences, or engineering.
 At least one of these must be a faculty member in your field of study.

 – Another individual or faculty member who can attest to your potential.
 If you have been involved in research, one of your recommendations must come from the individual who supervised your work.

 Note: The best evaluations are those that come from faculty in your field of study or from individuals who have supervised your work in a research facility.
 Evaluations from former high school teachers, coaches, or family friends are generally of little value.

 Recommenders will be emailed within 24 hours to go online and complete their recommendation.
 Only the recommender and the Goldwater Faculty Representative will be allowed to view the recommendation.
 The applicant will be sent a confirmation email that the recommender has been sent an email.

 4. You will need to fill out the online application form.
 Applicants may log in as many times and as often as they choose to complete or alter their application prior to submission.

 5. You will also need to complete a two-page essay over a significant issue or problem in your field of study that is of particular interest to you.

 All materials must be submitted by the appropriate due dates.
-This scholarship has applicants from all over the nation, and dates cannot be changed for one applicant.
-Click here for a list of important dates and deadlines for the Goldwater scholarship.
+Review the list of important dates and deadlines for the Goldwater scholarship.
 Keep in mind campus deadlines may be earlier than these deadlines.
-Access campus deadlines here.

 If you have any other questions or if we may be of further assistance, please contact the Graduate Office.
 Good luck with your application process.